 - Connect students and teachers in a learning program that is engaging, relevant, and in-person, if possible

 - Create learning models that flex with health and safety guidelines

 - Prioritize the health and safety of our community

 We will continue to follow recommendations from the Centers for Disease Control and Prevention and the Utah Department of Health.
 Additionally, we are closely monitoring recommendations by the American Academy of Pediatrics, Mass General’s School and Community Resource Library, and the Center for Disease Control guidance on school reopening.
 We built our plan using the Utah color-coded risk phases so that if the city or state moves into a different risk status, we as a school pivot as needed.

 Heading into the 2020-2021 academic year we must be prepared to toggle between different learning models based on community health risks.
 As we design for three different teaching and learning models, we are focusing on the developmental considerations in each division.
 In all divisions, we are committed to delivering a challenging and engaging academic program, setting a high standard for teaching and learning in an environment that is supportive and focused on relationship-building, no matter where we are.
 Our plans are designed to flex between being fully on-campus, having hybrid components where some students are present and others are not, and returning to a full distance learning program.

 Physical Campus, Health & Safety Guidelines, and Return to Work Procedures

 Strategies are being discussed and developed in the following areas.
-Policies will be finalized and available here and in the back to school mailing on August 3, with the caveat that if health and safety concerns change between August 3 and August 26, we may amend as needed.
+Please note that policies noted below, with the caveat that if health and safety concerns change, we may amend as needed.